1373 Cincinnati: Orbit and classification

 Cincinnati orbits the Sun in the outermost asteroid belt at a distance of 2.3–4.5 AU once every 6 years and 4 months (2,311 days; semi-major axis of 3.42 AU).
 Its orbit has an eccentricity of 0.31 and an inclination of 39° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Mount Wilson in August 1935.

 Cincinnati, a non-family asteroid of the main belt's background population, is located in the orbital region of the Cybele asteroids, the last outpost of an extended asteroid belt beyond the Hecuba-gap asteroids.
 Due to its high inclination, and contrary to all other Cybele asteroids, Cincinnati is the only one that is above the center of the ν_{6} secular resonance with Saturn.
 The asteroid's high inclination and eccentricity also results in a Tisserand's parameter (T_{Jupiter}) of 2.719, which makes it a true asteroid in cometary orbit (ACO) for having a T_{Jupiter} value below 3.

 Naming

 Recommended by the Minor Planet Center, this minor planet was named after the Cincinnati Observatory, whose staff provided most of the orbit computations.
+(From 1947 to 1978, the Minor planet Center was located in Cincinnati.)
 The official was published by the Minor Planet Center on 31 January 1962 (M.P.C.
 2116).